Mojang/Sift/README.md

             "type": "amazon"
         }
     ],
+    "ssh_config": [
+        {
+          "priority": 0,
+          "user": "ubuntu",
+          "port": 22,
+          "options": ["-o", "StrictHostKeyChecking no"]
         }
+    ]
+}
 ```

 So in the above config we have defined 2 accounts namely `Sessions` and `Main` and both of them are connected to `amazon` cloud provider. `Sessions` account does not have any `regions` so `sift` will consider all available regions from the cloud provider which is `amazon`.

-**Note** that names you give to different accounts are completely optional and has nothing to do with the real account name in the cloud providers
+**Note**: Names you give to different accounts are completely optional and has nothing to do with the real account name in the cloud providers

 ### Sample usages